laboon/CS1632_Summer2017/exercises/3/exercise3.md

 First, we need to create a test runner.
 I have created a simple one (TestRunner.java) for you, along with a very rudimentary unit test file.
 They are located in the LaboonCoin subdirectory.
 This will also include the two jar files you will need to use junit.

 To run it, you will need to compile it and ensure that the junit and hamcrest jars are in your classpath.
+These are included in the repository for your convenience.

 ```
 $ javac -cp .:./junit-4.12.jar:./hamcrest-core-1.3.jar *.java

 $ java -cp .:./junit-4.12.jar:./hamcrest-core-1.3.jar TestRunner

-!!! - At least one failure, see above.
 ```

 Replace ":" with ";" on Windows machines ( `java -cp .;./junit-4.12.jar;./hamcrest-core-1.3.jar TestRunner` ) .
 If you are using Windows 7, you will also need to put the classpath argument entirely in quotes ( `java -cp ".;./junit-4.12.jar;./hamcrest-core-1.3.jar" TestRunner` )